— New e-cigarette law discourages smokers to quit and harms the environment —

 What’s wrong with the law?

 Reducing nicotine liquid strength is duplicitous.
 Poisons are still easily available, in bulk, to anyone and may therefore be abused.
 Legislating for lower strength liquid for vaping denies many the chance to vape, especially in the early stage where stronger liquids are required when giving up tobacco.
 With vaping, making it as easy as possible to vape rather than smoke is vital.
 The get-out of allowing stronger liquid on prescription is grossly inadequate.
 For how long would prescribed liquid be allowed?
 Do people know about this option?
 And a prescribed liquid is still open to abuse by anyone, including, if you like, children.
 Also, many moved to vaping because they suddenly found, in a shop or online store, a device and liquid which works for them.
 If they hadn’t, in those important initial stages, they would have stuck with cigarettes.
 Very few will book an appointment with their doctor.
-Lowering liquid strength will result in more people carrying on smoking, while before the ban they would have switched to vaping.
+Lowering liquid strength will result in more people carrying on smoking.
+Before the ban they would have switched to vaping.

 Related to this is bottle size, reduced to satisfy a fawning, but really very self-regarding, attitude to children.
 Here, again, other bulk poisons are freely available, protected by child-proof caps, which nicotine liquid bottles also have.
 And despite the law, anyone can buy any number of the new thimble-sized 10ml bottles.
 Most vapers will be buying twenty or thirty at one time, to last a month; many will empty them into a single bottle for ease of use.
 As with the issue of liquid strength, politicians have ignored the huge benefits of what they’ve banned and focused on the perceived negatives which the positives far outweigh.
 They claim, without sound reasoning about how the law achieves it, that they want to protect the children, but play fast and loose with the health of millions.
 They also claim to love nature and the environment, yet to produce three 10ml bottles instead of one 30ml is far more ruinous to our environment, expensive to produce and, for the consumer, dearer buy.
 Both manufacture and recycling are more environmentally damaging when producing many small bottles instead of fewer large ones.
 Hundreds of millions more plastic bottles will now be made than were necessary before this law.